Skip to Content

 How to dilute rosemary essential oil for hair growth

-According to Tisserand and Young’s Essential Oil Safety, rosemary essential oil’s maximum dermal usage is between 6.5%-22%, depending on the type of rosemary oil used20.
+According to Tisserand and Young’s Essential Oil Safety, rosemary essential oil’s maximum dermal usage is between 6.5%-22%, depending on the type of oil used20.

-There are several different phenotypes of rosemary oil: 1,8-cineole, α-pinene, camphor CT, and verbenone CT, all of which can aid hair growth.
+There are several different phenotypes of rosemary EO: 1,8-cineole, α-pinene, camphor CT, and verbenone CT, all of which can aid hair growth.
 A conservative dilution of 5% ensures you will not exceed the maximum usage level.

 How to use rosemary extract for hair